calipho-sib/angular-nextprot-help/README.md

 ./node_modules/.bin/grunt serve
 ```

-## updates
+## Updates
-When code is modified, the bower version must be changed in the bower.json file.
-Then on the parent module just type: `bower update`.
+When code is modified
+* The bower version must be changed in the bower.json file.
+* The distribution files must be generated using: `./node_modules/.bin/grunt`
+* Commit and push your changes to git
+* On the host module type: `bower update`.

 ## custom builds
 np-help is based around a main directive which generate a top level controller whose API can be accessed by sub directives